Sample Developmental Edit: Before And After Examples

 Quality benchmarks before line editing

-Move to line work once the story holds under light pressure.
+Move to line work once the story holds under pressure.

 Quick self-test